 Common Misconceptions About The Smell Of Bed Bugs?

-You are probably beginning to understand that the smell of bed bugs can differ greatly from person to person but there are some myths surrounding their odor which are far from being truth.
+You are probably beginning to understand that the smell of bed bugs can differ significantly from person to person, but some myths surround their odor far from being truth.

-- It is also said that bed bugs smell similar to moth balls but again their is not truth in this.
+- It is also said that bed bugs smell similar to mothballs, but there is no truth in this.

 Do Dead Bed Bugs Smell Different?

-If you are concerned about a bed bug infestation, one of the things that you might wonder is whether the deceased bed bugs will leave a worse odor.
-The odor certainly won’t be putrid, you may notice the scent of cilantro to begin with but if the bug was crushed whilst still digesting a feed, you might also pick up an aroma of blood.
+The odor certainly won’t be putrid, you may notice the scent of cilantro to begin with, but if the bug was crushed whilst still digesting a feed, you might also pick up an aroma of blood.

-Bed bugs do have a distinct smell but it can vary depending on how the individual interprets the scent.
+Bed bugs have a distinct smell, but it can vary depending on how they interpret the scent.

-That being said, it is possible pick up on a bed bug infestation a long time before their odor become apparent.
+That being said, it is possible to pick up on a bed bug infestation a long time before their odor becomes apparent.